CaRLi-V: Camera-RADAR-LiDAR Point-Wise 3D Velocity Estimation: Results Discussion

+\revisionadd{ Table~\ref{tab:results} also shows that the standard deviations are relatively large for several metrics, indicating that the pipeline performs well for most frames, but degrades in a smaller number of more challenging cases.
+This is consistent with the consistently lower median values, suggesting that the typical error is substantially lower than the mean error, while a limited number of difficult frames disproportionately increase the average.
+These cases are likely associated with ambiguous motion conditions such as very small target velocities, where angular errors become unstable and optical-flow-based tangential estimation becomes more sensitive to noise.
+This is also reflected by the gap between $\mathrm{AVAE}$ and $\mathrm{AVAE}_{\mathrm{w}}$, indicating that a substantial portion of the angular error is associated with low-speed points.} \looseness-1

+\revisionadd{Compared to~\cite{teflow, flow4d, deltaflow}, CaRLi-V achieves lower error on all reported metrics in Table~\ref{tab:results}.
+Since the compared baselines are learned scene flow methods that infer motion indirectly from consecutive LiDAR frames, while CaRLi-V combines LiDAR geometry with direct RADAR velocities and image-based tangential constraints, this highlights the value of the proposed cross-modal fusion strategy for dense velocity estimation.\looseness-1}

-It should be noted that the limited angular resolution of the RADAR combined with the large context window size leads to velocity estimates occasionally bleeding into nearby static objects.
-This is at the origin of the difference between AVAE and AVAE$_{w}$ (shown in Table~\ref{tab: results}), indicating that a significant portion of the AVAE comes from misrepresenting static objects affected by the velocity bleeding.
-This effect can be mitigated using Kalman filtering or similar outlier rejection techniques.
+\revisionchange{It should be noted}{Note} that the RADAR's limited angular resolution combined with the large \revisionadd{Doppler} context \revisiondelete{window size }leads to velocity estimates occasionally bleeding into nearby static objects. \revisionchange{This is at the origin of the difference between AVAE and AVAE$_{w}$ (shown in Table~\ref{tab:results}), indicating that a significant portion of the AVAE comes from misrepresenting static objects affected by the velocity bleeding.
+This effect can be mitigated using Kalman filtering or similar outlier rejection techniques. } {This effect further increases the difference between AVAE and AVAE$_{w}$ since static points can exhibit large apparent angular deviations.\looseness-1 }